|Nickname||Anu Di Femina|

 - Before becoming a social activist, she was working as a manager of Seagull Books, a publishing house in Kolkata.

-- She met her husband while working at Seagull Books.
+- She met her husband, Naveen Kishore, while working at Seagull Books.

 - When she was working at Seagull Books, she came across a lot of creative people and began taking part in discourses on gender issues, which shaped her thoughts.
 Simultaneously, she also started volunteering herself in social works.
 She said,